sekirooox/JNU-course-material/README.md

 + Some review materials
 + **Please check and pay attention to the teacher**.

-# Give me some stars pls!😭😩😢
+# Give me some stars pls!